 “What is it?”
 Periclum replied.

 “Look ahead!”
 There was more lighting ahead of us and we could see many Stilla walking in a line, spaced by two metres between each of them.
-I pulled out my weapon, realising there wasn’t many options to get through this situation.
+I pulled out my weapon, realising there weren’t many options to get through this situation.

 “James, put your weapon away!
 It doesn’t remain invisible out of its holster!”
 Periclum said in a strict tone.
 I put the gun back in my holster and then we continued walking, watching the group of Stilla approach us.
 Periclum seemed very calm, and we soon strolled between two Stilla.
 My heart was in my throat, my mouth was dry and I felt butterflies in my stomach.
 I did not know how to react as we walked between these gigantic ant creatures.

 It relieved me to find we got to the other side of them.
 Although still wary that they were very close to us and I could see many more ahead on the scanner screen.
 As we kept walking, we came across more Stilla doing their own thing.
 We came across a group of Stilla who kept going in and out of one room, pulling out strange technology.
 We went around at the top of the door.
 One of them looked in my direction.
 I froze long enough for the cable to get taught and snapped Periclum back.
-“James keep moving!” he said to me in a hushed tone.
-Periclum gave the cable a gentle tug and I continued to follow.
+“James, keep moving!” he said to me in a hushed tone.
+Periclum gave the cable a gentle tug, and I continued to follow.

 After weaving between several Stilla and around different doors, we seem to have come to a door that looked familiar.
-It was still wide open and it appeared the lights were still on inside.
+It was still wide open, and it appeared the lights were still on inside.
 I stopped when I saw it.
 The cable once again snapping Periclum back.
 “James, we’re almost there!”

 “I know!”
 I replied, thinking that there were the remains of one of those drone creatures within.
 It scared me to face it.
 It wasn’t so long ago when I laid right next to that door wondering what the hell was going on while I stared at the strange mechanical contraptions above.
 I looked up.
 It had changed.
 They had stripped the central bit that had all the mechanical wires and contraptions.
 There was nothing left.
 Just a metal pole.
 There was also not a single one of those drones with tentacles about.
 It felt different this time.
-I knew I had this suit, I knew I had some freedom.
-Although I was in danger, I knew that I wasn’t helpless.
-It gave me some solace knowing that.
+I knew I had this suit.
+I knew I had some freedom.
+Although I was in danger, I knew I wasn’t helpless.
+It gave me some solace in knowing that.

 Ohh I do love my feedback, how can I improve?